chlablak/pollson-server/README.md

 If the room has a password and you do not provide one, you will reveive a `400 bad request` with an error message saying `"message": "This room requires a password"`.
 If you provide the wrong password, the response will also be a `400`, but with `"message": "Wrong password"`.

+### Join an other user's room
+To answer questions in a room created by an other user, you will need to use the `/guests` endpoint, but will have to join the current user's token in the `Authorization` header, otherwise you will simply get a guest token in return.
+Joining the current user's token will allow them to answer questions in the new room and subscribe them to events happening in that room (see event management below).

+The expected response is a `201 created` with the token and the long id (e.g. `58453c57f7b27d31f4637a90`) in return body, same as when getting a guest token.

 ### Create a room
 To create a new room, `POST` it on the `/rooms` endpoint.
 Here's a small example room (the format is very likely to change in the near future):